lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 </div>
 ```

-- By using a layout, all common parts (navbar, footer, analytics, etc..) are **coded just once**.
+- By using a layout, all common parts (navbar, footer, analytics, etc..) are **coded just once in the layout**.
 - By using ERB partials, HTML code is more concise and easy to read.

 ## Team Page

-Add a second page `team.html.erb` to your website, with your team members like [this one](http://lewagon.github.io/middleman-airbnb/team.html).
+Add a second page `team.html.erb` to your website with your team's members, like [this one](http://lewagon.github.io/middleman-airbnb/team.html).

 Put real pictures of you and your buddy of course.
 Don't forget that you are using ERB now, and you can write **ruby code that will generate HTML code**, like:

 ```erb